5 Steps To Ensure OSHA Standards Are Followed On Your Construction Projects

 Step 4.
 Establish Routines

-Routine is the bread and butter of a successful safety program.
+Routine is the bread and butter of a successful safety program as well as osha hazard communication standard.
 It’s the little things – the small everyday tasks – that add up to a cumulative effect for the project.

-One way this should occur is with daily inspections.
+One way this should occur is with daily inspections in OSHA standards.
 PPE should be inspected every day for integrity before it is put on.
 Another way is through equipment inspection (function, hazards, etc.).
 Other typical pieces of this routine are work permits, Lock-Out / Tag-Out, and spotter systems.
 The daily shift meeting should have a section where safety issues are discussed.

 Yet another area is in equipment maintenance.
 Making sure that equipment undergoes its proper maintenance schedule will keep it in good shape, and less likely to break down – which can lead to safety incidents.
 (Sometimes the maintenance can use more advanced techniques such as predictive maintenance to anticipate when an unsafe condition might occur.)